 Here are 4 fundamentals to keep in mind for regaining focus and maximizing productivity:

-- Environment.
+1. Environment.
 Work environment should be a place designed solely for productive activities, and it should resemble work.
 Even freelancers or entrepreneurs should try not to work from home.
 There are tons of places such as public libraries, coffee shops, business hubs or even benches in park, that can all be used for working.
 Getting up in the morning, knowing there is a place to go to, will give your day a structure and help with keeping focus and minimizing procrastination.
 If going out is not an option, one special part of apartment should be devoted only to work.
-Being in work environment reminds us to stay productive and subconsciously increases productivity.
+Being in work environment reminds us to stay focused and subconsciously reduces unproductive activities.

 People often sit at their desks, but they lie to themselves about how productive they actually are.
 Being unproductive kills motivation and vice versa, so becoming and remaining the most focused version of yourself is a goal you should set no matter what your position in organization is.